 I choose to store my hard drives away from home to prevent this from happening (this could be at a family member’s house, your office, storage facility, safety deposit box, etc.)

 Should I be unfortunate and experience a robbery, fire, or another catastrophe that damages my home, I’ve still got a hard copy at another location so I won’t lose my work.

 Before I started using the Synology DS1817+, the downside to a separate location was that when a client requested a file stored on a retired drive I didn’t always have it easily accessible and it was time-consuming to get a hold of.

 With the Diskstation, now all I have to do is log in to the server, find the file and download it to my computer.
 Easy!
 (And I still have those original drives squirreled away just in case…)

 I’d love to hear how what your backup strategy looks like.
-Do you use the cloud, a NAS server, external hard drives or something else?
+Do you use cloud services, a NAS server, external hard drives, or something else?
 Let me know in a comment!

 DID YOU ENJOY THIS ARTICLE?
 THEN DON’T FORGET TO SHARE!